-Born at Hillcommon, Somerset, England on 27 April 1857, he came to Winnipeg in 1883 with four brothers and helped build the city’s first sewage system the same year.
-An early resident of Seamo, a settlement near Oak Point where he moved to in 1885, he worked there as postmaster, storekeeper, and secretary-treasurer of Rural Municipality of Posen.
-Sixteen years later, he relocated to Edrans where he farmed.
-There, he served the community as Police Magistrate, police commissioner, school trustee, and municipal assessor.
+Born at Hillcommon, Somerset, England on 27 April 1857, he came to Winnipeg in 1883 with his brothers John, Henry, and Richard and helped to build the city’s first sewage system the same year.
+An early resident of Seamo, a settlement near Oak Point to which he moved in 1885, he worked there as postmaster, storekeeper, and secretary-treasurer of the Rural Municipality of Posen.
+Sixteen years later, he relocated to Edrans where he farmed over 1,000 acres.
+He served the community as police magistrate, police commissioner, school trustee, and municipal assessor.
 Described in his obituary as “one of Manitoba’s oldest and best-known pioneers,” he also worked as an immigration agent, railroad signalman, telegrapher, and insurance agent.

 1901 Canada census, Automated Genealogy.

 Birth, marriage, and death registrations, Manitoba Vital Statistics.

 “Builder of first city sewer dies,” Winnipeg Tribune, 9 February 1949.
 [Manitoba Legislative Library, Biographical Scrapbook B10, page 83]

 We thank Les Acton for providing additional information used here.